-In September 2021, following clearance from the U.S. Food and Drug Administration, or FDA, we initiated a global Phase 2 clinical trial of ITIL-168 in patients with advanced melanoma whose disease has relapsed after a PD-1 inhibitor and, if positive for a BRAF-activating mutation, a BRAF inhibitor.
-The Phase 2 trial was expanded during the IND review process, in consultation with FDA, to include additional populations of patients with advanced melanoma.
-Cohorts 2 and 3 will enroll patients who discontinued PD-1 inhibitor therapy due to intolerable toxicity and patients who had an unsatisfactory response to prior PD-1 inhibitor but have not yet experienced disease progression, respectively.
-On September 13, 2021, we reported clearance of its IND application by the FDA to initiate DELTA-1, a global Phase 2 clinical trial of ITIL-168 with registrational intent in patients with advanced melanoma.
-Topline safety and efficacy results are expected in 2023 and, if positive, we believe could support the submission of a BLA to the FDA in 2023 and an MAA to the European Medicines Agency in 2024.
+In September 2021, following clearance from the FDA, we initiated DELTA-1, a global Phase 2 clinical trial of ITIL-168 in patients with advanced melanoma whose disease has relapsed after a PD-1 inhibitor and, if positive for a BRAF-activating mutation, a BRAF inhibitor.
+The Phase 2 trial was expanded during the IND review process, in consultation with the FDA, to include additional populations of patients with advanced melanoma.
+Cohorts 2 and 3 will enroll patients who discontinued PD-1 inhibitor therapy due to intolerable toxicity and patients who had an unsatisfactory response to prior PD-1 inhibitor therapy but have not yet experienced disease progression, respectively.
+Topline safety and efficacy results are expected in 2023 and, if positive, we believe could support the submission of a BLA to the FDA and an MAA to the EMA.
+We plan to initiate DELTA-2, a Phase 1 trial of ITIL-168 with pembrolizumab in additional indications with unmet medical need in 2022 and enroll patients with non-small cell lung cancer, cervical cancer and head and neck squamous cell carcinoma who have failed standard therapies.